Construction of Curves with a Controlled First Slope using p-Symmetric Numbers: Proof of the main theorem and its applications

 \begin{proof}

-1) The hypothesis says that the set $\Supp(f)$ has a unique maximal $p$-adic weight element $\nu$.
+1) The hypothesis says that the set $\Supp(f)$ has a maximal $p$-adic weight element $\nu$, which is unique when $n\ge 3$.
 The slope part follows from Theorem \ref{T:main!}; the genus part follows from direct computation: let $d=\deg(f)$, the genus of $X_f$ is $\frac{(d-1)(p-1)}{2}>N$.